 While there aren’t many great options in the sub-Rs 15,000 segment at present, if you’re out in the market looking for a multimedia device, the following 4G tablets are worth considering.

 Samsung Galaxy Tab A 10.1 (2019)

 Weight: 469g | Dimensions: 245.2 x 149.4 x 7.5mm | OS: Android 9.0 Pie | Screen size: 10.1-inch | Resolution: 1920 x 1200 pixels | CPU: Exynos 7904 octa-core | RAM: 2GB/3GB | Storage: 32GB/64GB/128GB | Battery: 6,150mAh | Rear camera: 8MP | Front camera: 5MP

-While you may not be able to churn out a lot of productivity from this tablet, it definitely is one affordable device to watch videos and movies on.
-With a 6,150mAh battery, you can use it on-the-go and say bye-bye to long haul travel.
+While you may not be able to churn out a lot of productivity from this tablet, it is an affordable device to watch videos and movies on.
+With a 6,150mAh battery, you can use it on-the-go without having to worry about running out of power.

 Honor Mediapad T3 10